TUdby/RSA-Educational/README.md

  [1.
 The Basic Algorithm](#1-the-basic-algorithm)

  - Given the keys, how do we encyrpt and decrypt?
-In this section we do not yet build the key as that requires more math that we cover in later sections.
+In this section we do not yet build the keys as that requires more math that we will cover in later sections.

  [2.
 Modular Exponentiation](#2-modular-exponentiation)